wangjk321/H1D_documents/source/overview.md

 - raw `.hic` defined by [juicer](https://github.com/aidenlab/juicer/wiki) software.

-- or dense matrix (raw or zipped) of intra-chromosomal contacts, like:
+- OR dense matrix (raw or zipped) of intra-chromosomal contacts, like:

   |       |  0   | 25000 | 50000 | 75000 | ...  |
   | :---: | :--: | :---: | :---: | :---: | ---- |